Bike & Boat in Holland - Cycling the Southern Circuit

-The next couple of days you get to know the Dutch countryside very well!
-You will cycle past honesty boxes with homegrown apples, pears and pumpkins depending on the season you choose your bike and boat adventure.
-You will have the opportunity to stop off at a working cheese farm (Tip: Take advantage of the complimentary tea, coffee and cheese!) and try their various types of cheese and possibly meet the very friendly first-generation farmer who will no doubt have his clogs on!
-If you’ve not had the wonderful opportunity to visit Scotland yet then you may be lucky enough to meet some Scottish Highland cows in Zuid Kennermerland National Park.
+Over the next couple of days, get to know the Dutch countryside (very well)!
+You will cycle past honesty boxes with homegrown apples, pears and pumpkins depending on the season you travel your bike and boat adventure.
+Enjoy the opportunity to stop off at a working cheese farm (Tip: Take advantage of the complimentary tea, coffee and cheese!) and try their various types of cheese and possibly meet the very friendly first-generation farmer who will no doubt have his clogs on!
+If you’ve not had the wonderful opportunity to visit Scotland yet, then you may be lucky enough to meet some Scottish Highland cows in Zuid Kennermerland National Park.
 The route also takes you through sand dunes and then to the beach for some well-deserved fish and chips and the famous mayonnaise!

 On your final day, you can either brave the long route of 31 miles or take the shorter route of 20 miles.
 This is one of the most scenic days (we took the long route) which takes you through Dutch farmlands which are very beautiful [Tip: Beautiful but super windy so prepare yourself!].
-You then catch an extremely small ferry which takes about 5 seconds to cross the canal and then cycle to Schellingwoude which is a very pretty seaside town with cobbled paths and fishing boats lining the docks.
-From here you cycle a short distance and catch a ferry back to Amsterdam and head to the boat for your farewell dinner.
+Next catch an extremely small ferry which takes about 5 seconds to cross the canal and then cycle to Schellingwoude which is a very pretty seaside town with cobbled paths and fishing boats lining the docks.
+From here, cycle a short distance and catch a ferry back to Amsterdam where the boat waits for your farewell dinner.